drunken-economist/stranger_things_ouija/README.md

 #Usage

+#Troubleshooting
+**Nothing lights up at all.
+Your project is garbage and I want my money back**

+**Only the first 26/50 lights on my string of 50/100 lights works!**
+The config.ini file has light assignments.
+These are manual to allow you to adjust each them depending on your actual construction.
+If the config.ini file can't be read, message.py will default to using the leds assigned 0-25 (first 26 lights from the controller)

+**This lights work in the initial test, but then turn off and don't light up anymore** Is anyone tweeting at them?
+If not, I suggest making friends to tweet or convincing 4chan to send you messages.
+If they *are* tweeting at you and no messages are being passed through, log on to your Pi and check the logging info.
+There might be something useful there if I ever learn my lesson and add good logging

 #FAQ
 **Why not build the whole thing on the arduino?
 This seems like overkill** Because I'm bad at C and I had the Pi laying around already.